What Are The Functions Of HR?

 HR deals with an extensive range of functions that touch every stage of the employee lifecycle.

-Throughout all its activities, HR must make sure the company complies with all aspects of employment law such as key legislation like the Equality Act 2010.
-But its function goes beyond creating and enforcing policies and procedures for compliance purposes.
+Throughout all its activities, the human resources department must make sure the company complies with all aspects of employment law such as key legislation like the Equality Act 2010.
+But its function goes beyond creating and enforcing policies and procedures for HR compliance purposes.
 HR is actively involved in bringing those policies and procedures to life and communicating them in a way that enables the organisation to get maximum benefit from them.

 HR professionals are involved in ensuring best practice across the organisation in areas such as diversity, equality and inclusion, and facilitating a great culture where employees are motivated to perform to their maximum potential.
 While there will be variations from company to company, these are some of the main functions that HR will typically be involved in.